Skip to content

 Education is presented in the context of Naropa Institute and creating enlightened society.
 Education as nurturing a state of mind, creating environment that sparks students to experience their individual neurosis in the midst of enlightened atmosphere.
 Message of Naropa Institute is “enlightened confidence and wakeful education.”

-Public Talk: Education for an Enlightened Society II
+Education for an Enlightened Society II (1978)

 AUDIO 48 minutes

-The second of two talks Trungpa Rinpoche gave in 1978 on education for an enlightened society.
-He describes education as “bring[ing] about the enlightenment of the whole world.”
+Chogyam Trungpa describes education as “bringing about the enlightenment of the whole world.”
 Clarifies he is not speaking of a utopia, but rather that the audience itself is the potential enlightened society.
-This talk occurred the same day the directors of Naropa Institute presented the school to NCA (North Central Association of Colleges and Schools) for accreditation, July 23, 1978.
+(Published in The Collected Works of Chögyam Trungpa, vol. 2: Selected Writings, “Education for an Enlightened Society”)

-Celebration of Naropa Institute Achieving Candidacy for Accreditation
+Celebration of Naropa Institute Achieving Candidacy for Accreditation (1978)

 AUDIO 11 minutes